Why it’s good for autistic teenagers to go out independently

 Rules can help you be clear about what is and isn’t negotiable with your child’s independence.
 Rules can also help your child stay safe and understand the limits you’ve set.

-- Who your child needs to be with – for example, when you go to the cinema, you must stay with your friend to be safe.
+- Who your child needs to be with – for example, ‘When you go to the cinema, you must stay with your friend to be safe’.

-- What to do if your child feels they’re in danger – for example, if you think someone is following you, go to a busy area and tell someone safe what’s happening.
-If you can’t find a busy area, call me on your phone.
+- What to do if your child feels they’re in danger – for example, ‘If you think someone is following you, go to a busy area and tell someone safe what’s happening.
+If you can’t find a busy area, call me on your phone’.

-Once the rules are in place, apply them consistently – but assess them regularly as your child develops.
 If you monitor how well your child is handling their independence, you’ll know when the rules need adjusting.

-- Make sure your child’s phone has your landline, mobile number and other emergency contacts programmed into it.
+- Make sure your child’s phone has your number and other emergency contacts programmed into it.
 Let your child know that they can call you at any time, in any condition, if they or their friends need your help.

 - Encourage your child to keep their phone in a secure pocket, rather than a bag, if possible.

-It’s also important for your child to practise what to do in unexpected or emergency situations like missing the bus, losing their wallet or ticket, having a train cancelled or delayed, or running out of phone battery.
+It’s important for your child to practise what to do in unexpected or emergency situations like missing the bus, losing their wallet or ticket, having a train cancelled or delayed, or running out of phone battery.
 You could also develop social stories for each scenario.

 Professional support for going out independently